Botanic Gardens Conservation International

 Botanic Gardens Conservation International (BGCI) is a plant conservation charity based in Kew, Surrey, England.
 It is a membership organisation, working with 800 botanic gardens in 118 countries, whose combined work forms the world's largest plant conservation network.

 Founded in 1987, BGCI is a registered charity in the United Kingdom, and its members include the Royal Botanic Gardens, Kew and the Royal Botanic Garden, Edinburgh, as two of its key supporters.
 The founder and director from 1987 to 1993 was Professor Vernon H Heywood.
 He was followed in 1994 by Dr. Peter Wyse Jackson (as Secretary-General) who led BGCI till 2005 when Sara Oldfield succeeded him.
 She was then followed by Paul Smith in 2016 (current acting Secretary-General of BGCI).

-BGCI's patron is Charles III.
+BGCI's patron is King Charles III.
 Lady Suzanne Warner was Chair of BGCI from December 1999 to December 2004.
 She received an OBE in the Queen's 2006 New Year's Honours for her services to plant conservation.

 Dedicated to plant conservation and environmental education, the charity works to support and promote the activities of its member gardens.
 Its official stated mission is to "mobilise botanic gardens and engage partners in securing plant diversity for the well-being of people and the planet."

 As a global organisation BGCI has projects in a variety of different countries, with major ongoing projects in China (where half of the wild magnolias are threatened), North America, the Middle East and Russia.
 Two of its major projects are the creation of on-line searchable databases listing the world's botanic gardens (Garden Search) and plants in cultivation among participating botanic gardens (Plant Search).